JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 ## Theory & Further Analysis

-Improving functional fitness is a difficult to add to our understanding we can analyse the following functional fitness diagrams:
+Improving functional fitness is a difficult proposition so to add to our understanding we can analyse the following functional fitness diagrams:

 ### Intensity Endurance Pyramid